-Archearchy is the adulthood culture that naturally emerges after matriarchy and patriarchy run their course.
-Archearchal cultures are regenerative, interdepending networks archetypally initiated adult women creatively collaborate with archetypally initiated adult men.
+Archearchy is the adulthood culture that naturally emerges after matriarchy and patriarchy have run their course.
+Archearchal cultures are regenerative, interdepending, networks of archetypally initiated adult women creatively collaborating with archetypally initiated adult men.
 Successful collaboration depends on Inner Permaculture, and on using Torus decision-making technologies instead of hierarchical power structures.

 My Bright Principles are: